-The practice involved/did not involve patients, the public, staff and external partners to support high-quality sustainable services.
+The practice involved patients, staff and external partners to support high-quality sustainable services.

 - A full and diverse range of patients', staff and external partners' views and concerns were encouraged, heard and acted on to shape services and culture.
-There was an active patient participation group. - The service was transparent, collaborative and open with stakeholders about performance.
+There was an active patient participation group. - The service was transparent, collaborative and open with stakeholders about performance. - The practice had close links with key stakeholders through external work undertaken by the lead GP.